flathub-infra/documentation/docs/02-for-app-authors/10-verification.md

 ## What is verification?

 Verification is a process by which Flathub can confirm that an app is published by its original developer or a third party approved by the developer.
-This is done by verifying the developers identity using a link to their website or to their profile on a source code hosting site.
+This is done by verifying the developer's identity using a link to their website or to their account on a source code hosting site.
+The methods available for verification depend on the app ID.

+### Well-known URI

+Flathub may use the app ID in reverse domain name notation to determine where to look for a well-known URI.
+For example, an app ID `com.example.App` would require verifying the `example.com` domain with a response at `https://example.com/.well-known/org.flathub.VerifiedApps.txt` containing the unique code provided by the Flathub website during the verification process.

+For convenience and flexibility, verification of the well-known URI will follow redirects.

+### Source code hosting site

+Apps with IDs indicating supported source code hosting sites like GitHub, GitLab, GNOME GitLab, and KDE GitLab may be verified by authenticating with Flathub using an authorized account.
+The following app ID prefixes will be matched:

+  - **GitHub**: `io.github.`[^1]
+  - **GitLab**: `io.gitlab.`[^1]
+  - **GNOME GitLab**: `org.gnome.`
+  - **KDE GitLab**: `org.kde.`

+For GitHub, the authenticated account must be the owner of the repository.
+If the repository is owned by an organization, the account must be an admin of the organization.

+For GitLab, the authenticated account must be the owner of the repository.
+If the repository is owned by a group, the account must be an owner, maintainer, or developer of that group.

+For GNOME and KDE apps, additional checks may be performed to ensure the account is authorized to perform verification for that app.

+[^1]: Apps already on Flathub with a `com.github.` or `com.gitlab.` app ID prefix may be verified, but **no new apps with these prefixes will be verified**; instead, apps should use `io.github.` or `io.gitlab.` to distinguish them from official apps from GitHub or GitLab.
+Official apps from GtHub and GitLab may request manual verification by contacting [the Flathub admins](mailto:flathub@lists.freedesktop.org).

 ## I'm publishing an app on Flathub.
 How do I get it verified?